 - You can claim one credit per student, per year.
 Therefore, if you have multiple students, you can take this credit for each of them during the same year.

-- To be eligible for any of the credit, your MAGI (modified adjusted gross income) must be less than $90,000 or less if filing single or head of household, or $180,000 or less if married filing jointly.
+- To be eligible for any of the credit, your MAGI (modified adjusted gross income) must be less than $90,000 if filing single or head of household, or $180,000 or less if married filing jointly.
 However the amount of the credit you’re eligible for phases out once your MAGI exceeds $80,000 or $160,000, respectively.
 You cannot claim this credit if you are filing as married filing separately.

 - If you are due a refund, up to 40% of this credit can be refunded to you, for a maximum refund of $1,000.